Robust Folding of Elastic Origami: The origami ``bird's foot''

 \subsection{Experimental results}

-We next turn to a discussion of self-folding in a trilayer, thermo-responsive system \cite{na_programming_2015} and as described in the Materials and Methods.
-The programmed fold angles are controlled by the width of the long cuts in either the top or bottom rigid layers.
-We estimate that, in units of the length of the folds, $K_S \approx \sqrt{3}/3$ on the folds and $K_S \approx \sqrt{3}/6$ on the boundary edges, $K_B \approx 2 \times 10^{-3}$ for the faces and $K_B \approx 6 \times 10^{-6}$ for the active folds.
-Thus, the active folds are quite weak compared to the rigidity of the faces.
+We can now have a small amount of control over $K_{face}$ by utilizing the perforated $0$ angle folds explained above.
+Perforating the faces decreases the amount of stiff trilayer by a factor of 3 to 4, and since the stiff layer provides the majority of the bending modulus we expect $K_{fold}/K_{face}$ to decrease by the same factor.

-A schematic of self-folding origami fabrication and an image of the resulting origami can be seen in Figure 3A.
-We created batches of $10$ bird's foot origami for several values of $A$, corresponding to different target fold angles, between the two branches.
-Fig. 3B shows the fraction of bird's foot samples that folded to branch $\vec{\rho}_{B2}$ with non-perforated samples (circles) and perforated samples (squares).
-In the non-perforated samples, we see a sharp transition between branch 1 at small $A$ and branch 2 at large $A$, with a very small region of values near $A \approx 0.5$ that show some bistability.
+We created batches of $10$ bird's foot origami both with and without perforated faces for several values of $A$, corresponding to different target fold angles, between the two branches.
+Fig. 4B shows the fraction of bird's foot samples that folded to branch $\vec{\rho}_{B2}$ with non-perforated samples (circles) and perforated samples (squares).
+In the non-perforated samples, we see a sharp transition between branch 1 at small $A$ and branch 2 at large $A$, with a small region of values near $A \approx 0.5$ that show some bistability.
+In the perforated samples we see this bistable region widen, with both states observed in the $A \approx 0.33$ samples.